0ion9/tmsoup/ROADMAP.rst

 shelling-out to tmsu reduced to a minimum.

 * Other tmsu-related tools and affordances, like:
-  * sxiv keyhandler snippets related to tagging
+  * sxiv keyhandler snippets related to tagging (repeat last tagging, tagging 'quickslots', etc)
   * Thunar custom action for tagging
   * (yet to be written) Thunar select-by-tag-query plugin (eg files with specific tag, files with >N tags ..).
     Limited to (non-recursive) contents of the current directory, for usability purposes